Ultimate List of Things to Do in Atlanta with Kids

 Save with Atlanta CityPASS

-If you’re visiting Atlanta with family and plan to visit some of these more popular attractions within a small window of time, definitely check out Atlanta CityPASS as it offers savings of up to 45% on admission to Georgia Aquarium, World of Coca-Cola, Zoo Atlanta and more.
+If you’re visiting Atlanta with family and plan to visit some of these more popular attractions within a small window of time, definitely check out Atlanta CityPASS as it offers savings of up to 44% on admission to five of Atlanta’s top attractions including Georgia Aquarium, World of Coca-Cola and Zoo Atlanta.

 Fun Things to Do with Younger Kids in Atlanta